10 B2B Marketing Trends For 2021-2025

 4. B2B Content Marketing Gets More Competitive

-More and more B2B businesses are looking to tap into content marketing.
+At least according to Google search data, more and more B2B businesses are looking to improve their content marketing strategy.

 Content marketing has been a B2B marketing mainstay for decades.